 - Explore and use bio-based products to control fungi and other microorganisms

-- New Zealand grown naturally durable timber species
+- Naturally durable timber species and their characteristics

 - Enhancement of wood properties through chemical/thermal modifications